monticelli-ricardo/BINFO_FCE-15_Springboot_GraphQL_API/README.md

 This project implements a GraphQL API using Spring Boot to retrieve COVID-19 data from an external source (https://disease.sh/v3/covid-19/countries) and expose it via a GraphiQL interface.

-There is an additional web interface based on Vaadin accessible at: `http://localhost:8080/exercise3/view/`
+There is an additional web interface built on Vaadin, it is accessible at: `http://localhost:8080/exercise3/view/`

 ## Getting Started